RedHatInsights/javascript-clients/packages/catalog/doc/interfaces/orderitem.md

 *Defined in [packages/catalog/api.ts:512](https://github.com/RedHatInsights/javascript-clients/blob/master/packages/catalog/api.ts#L512)*

 Denotes the scope in which the order item will run for the order it belongs to.
-It can be \'before\', \'after\', or \'applicable\'
+It can be \'before\', \'after\', or \'product\'

 **`memberof`** OrderItem